dcclogin/SereneAzure/notes/from-an-interpterter-to-a-cpser.md

    ,(anf `(+ v.0 (+ 4 2))))
 ```

 You can think as if the ANF transformation "defers" the evaluation to some later steps, or passes, pretty much like a compiler's job.
-In fact, ANF is an important compiler pass that exposes the "intra-expression" control flow and unnests the complex expressions.
+In fact, ANF is an important compiler pass that exposes the "intra-expression" control flow and unnests the complex expressions [ 0 ].

 Now the similarity between a CPSed interpreter and an ANFer has been revealed, we can write down the skeleton code for ANFer: